Financial and legal affairs

 Citizens Advice Bureau (CAB)

 Your local CAB can provide information and advice in confidence or point you in the right direction.
-To find your nearest CAB look in the phone book, ask at your local library or look on the citizens advice website (above).
+To find your nearest CAB look in the phone book, ask at your local library or look on the Citizens Advice website (above).
 Opening times vary.

-Community Legal Advice
+Civil Legal Advice

 113 Chancery Lane